napari/napari/docs/explanations/rendering.md

 ## Creating Chunks

 In #1300 there are no chunks, the images were created in memory as one monolithic array.
-So to solve #1300 we are going to have to break that array into chunks in order to send it to the graphics card incrementally.
-In #1320 the images are small so we are not chunked, but there are 3 image layers, so we can consider the full layers to be chunks.
-In general we can get creative with chunks, they can be spatial subdivisions or any other division we want.

-With non-image data like points, shapes and meshes we can have 2D or 3D spatial chunks, we can have layers, and we can invent other sub-divisions to use as chunks. *As long as things can be loaded and drawn independently we can use them as chunks*.
+To solve #1300 we are going to have to break that array into chunks, so we can send the data to the graphics card incrementally.
+In #1320 the images are small so we are not chunked, but there are 3 image **layers**, so in that case image layers are our chunks.
+In general we can get creative with chunks, they can be spatial or non-spatial subdivisions, basically anything we want. *As long as the things can be loaded and drawn independently we can use them as chunks*.

 # Loading into RAM and VRAM